List of awards and nominations received by Udit Narayan

-Udit Narayan has won four National Film Awards and five Filmfare Awards.
+Udit Narayan (born 1955) is an Indian playback singer known for his work in Hindi, Nepali, and other regional language films.
+He has won four National Film Awards and five Filmfare Awards for Best Male Playback Singer.

 In 2001, Narayan was awarded the Prabal Gorkha Dakshin Bahu by the late King of Nepal Birendra Bir Bikram Shah Dev.

-In 2009, Udit Narayan was awarded the Padma Shri and in 2016 he was awarded with the Padma Bhushan by the Government of India.
+He received the Padma Shri in 2009 and the Padma Bhushan in 2016 from the Government of India for his outstanding contributions to music.